vmware-archive/aws-pcf-quickstart/README.md

     1. Make them public
     1. When filling out the CloudFormation params, set OpsManagerTemplate / CloudFoundryTemplate locations to these new s3 urls
 * To use different quickstart code
-    1. Download the linux release of `om` from https://github.com/pivotal-cf/om/releases, move it to `./bin/om`, and `chmod +x ./bin/om`
-    1. Download the linux release of `pivnet` from https://github.com/pivotal-cf/pivnet-cli/releases, move it to `./bin/pivnet`, and `chmod +x ./bin/pivnet`
-    1. vendor the dependencies
-        * `pip download --no-binary :all: --dest vendor -r requirements.txt`
-    1. tar up the repo with
-        * `tar -czvf aws-quickstart.tgz aws-quickstart`
-    1. upload `aws-quickstart.tgz` to s3, make it public, and set `PCFAutomationRelease` to the new s3 url
-* Be sure to toggle `ForwardLogOutput` to `true`, to get feedback on changes in the event of failure

 ## Pull requests
 ### Template